mikra01/nimodpi/README.md

 The subdir /demo also contains an example how sqlplus could be utilised for script execution.

 ### Remarks
-upgraded to Nim Compiler Version 1.2.6, ODPI-C 4.0.2 and nimterop 0.6.11.
-The ODPI-C version is within the static section of nimodpi.nim (nimterop control file) The NIM-API could be subject of change.
+upgraded to Nim Compiler Version 1.4.2, ODPI-C 4.1.0 and nimterop 0.6.11.
+The ODPI-C version is hardcoded within the static section of nimodpi.nim (nimterop control file) The NIM-API could be subject of change.

 ### Oracle XE installation